lamegaton/lamegaton.github.io/_posts/notebook/tips/2020-10-15-What-the-web.md

 comments: false
 ---

-What is the web actually?
-How do our browsers show us a webpage?
-As you already known, web browsers  are based on WebKit.
-The browser is like the middle man (Browser Engine).
-When we type www.google.com and hit enter (User Interface), the browser will go to Google's server and ask for HTML-CSS files.
-The server will hand those files to that middle man.
-Then the middle man will give it to a cook (Rendering Engine).
-Finally, the cook will display the dish back to middle man, then to us.
+Most web browsers are based on WebKit.
+When we type in a website URL such as `www.google.com` and hit enter, the browser acts as a middleman or a browser engine.
+It communicates with the Google server and requests the HTML-CSS files necessary for displaying the webpage.

+Once the server hands over the necessary files, the browser engine passes them on to a rendering engine, which is like a cook.
+The rendering engine processes the files and creates a visual representation of the webpage.
+Finally, the rendering engine sends the completed webpage back to the browser engine, which then displays it to us.

 There are couple things to explore:
 1. WebKit
 2. Browser Engine